cambiotraining/hpc-intro/02-working_on_hpc.md

 :::

 ## Summary

 :::highlight
 #### Key Points

 - The terminal is used to connect and interact with the HPC.
-  - To connect to the HPC use `ssh user@remote-hostname`.
+  - To connect to the HPC we use `ssh username@remote-hostname`.
-- _Visual Studio Code_ is a text editor that can be used to edit files directly on the HPC using the "Remote-SSH" extension.
 - To transfer files to/from the HPC we can use _Filezilla_, which offers a user-friendly interface to synchronise files between your local computer and a remote server.
   - Transfering files can also be done from the command line, using tools such as `scp` and `rsync` (this is the most flexible tool but also more advanced).
+- _Nano_ is a text editor that is readily available on HPC systems.
+  - To create or edit an existing file we use the command `nano path/to/filename.sh`.
+  - Keyboard shortcuts are used to save the file (<kbd>Ctrl + O</kbd>) and to exit (<kbd>Ctrl + X</kbd>).
+- _Visual Studio Code_ is a text editor that can be used to edit files directly on the HPC using the "Remote-SSH" extension.

 :::